noysma/LaboratoryOfDataScience/README.md

 Create a dashboard that shows the geographical distribution of correct answers and incorrect answers

 ### Assignment 5
-Create a plot/dashboard of your choosing, that you deem interesting w.r.t. the data available in your cube
+Create a plot/dashboard of your choosing, that you deem interesting w.r.t. the data available in our cube